Biometric smart cards vs digital wallets: payments may depend on the continent you call home

 Gemalto and others in the industry are promising that the new technology will make paying with cards more secure and more convenient.
 However, within the United States, customers are witnessing a different trend take hold, and may well soon say goodbye to payment cards altogether.

-This week Google announced the debut of Google Pay, payment service that will combine Google’s two digital wallets, Android Pay and Google Wallet, into one product.
-Digital wallets, like Gemalto’s smart cards, utilize both biometric technology and near-field communication (NFC) – that is, the tech allowing two devices like your phone and payments terminal to carry out contactless payments transactions when close.
+This week Google announced the debut of Google Pay, a payment service that will combine Google’s two digital wallets, Android Pay and Google Wallet, into one product.
+Digital wallets, like Gemalto’s smart cards, utilize both biometric technology and near-field communication (NFC) – that is, the tech allowing two devices like your phone and a payments terminal to carry out contactless payments transactions when close.
 Payments using digital wallets like Google Pay and Apple Pay, however, are made through your phone, not your card.
 And whereas the Gemalto announcement might signal a new era of biometric smartcards outside the US, Google’s announcement may portend the age of Americans paying for everything with their smartphones.

 “In-card biometric technology is more likely to proliferate in countries outside of North America where chips and pins are often used.
-Because chip and sign is the norm in North America, we believe biometric authentication will be done using the existing contactless-NFC infrastructure via technologies like Apple Pay and Google Pay”, says industry expert Drew Sementa, CEO of Tidal Commerce, merchant solutions and payment processing company focused on helping small and medium sized businesses grow.
+Because chip and sign is the norm in North America, we believe biometric authentication will be done using the existing contactless-NFC infrastructure via technologies like Apple Pay and Google Pay”, says industry expert Drew Sementa, CEO of Tidal Commerce, a merchant solutions and payment processing company focused on helping small and medium sized businesses grow.

 Read More: An honest payments solution to help SMBs grow combining great tech with security